 Placing students in classes for the coming school year is challenging.
 Many variables are considered when making each decision.
 For instance, a child's personality and ability to interact with other students is reviewed.
-In accordance with the district's heterogeneous grouping philosophy, balanced academic groups are established.
 In addition, the relative compatibility of student and teacher is considered.
 The goal is to provide the very best learning environment possible for your child.